gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 This lesson covers `VLOOKUP` and `HLOOKUP`, Excel functions that find and retrieve data from a specific column or row in a table.
 For example, if you have a list that contains products and the price of each product, you can search for the price of a *specific* product.

 With VLOOKUP, the value that you look up must exist in the first *column* of the table, with the value being returned existing in an adjacent column.
 With HLOOKUP, the value that you look up must exist in the first *row* of the table, with the value being returned existing in an adjacent row.
 (The “V” in `VLOOKUP` stands for “vertical”, and the “H” in `HLOOKUP` stands for “horizontal.”)
-VLOOKUP is more common, since most databases are organized vertically.
+VLOOKUP is more common, since most tables are organized vertically.

 ## Learning objectives
 *By the end of this lesson, you will be able to:*